North Lanarkshire

 North Lanarkshire (North Lanrikshire; Siorrachd Lannraig a Tuath) is one of the 32 council areas of Scotland.
-It borders the north-east of the Glasgow City council area and contains many of Glasgow's suburbs, commuter towns, and villages.
+It borders the north-east of Glasgow and contains many of the wider Greater Glasgow settlements and areas.
 It also borders East Dunbartonshire, Falkirk, Stirling, South Lanarkshire, and West Lothian.
 The council area covers parts of the historic counties of Dunbartonshire, Lanarkshire, and Stirlingshire.
 The council is based in Motherwell.

 The area was formed in 1996, covering the districts of Cumbernauld and Kilsyth, Motherwell, and Monklands, plus the Chryston and Auchinloch areas from Strathkelvin district, all of which had been in the Strathclyde region between 1975 and 1996.
 As a new single-tier authority, North Lanarkshire became responsible for all functions previously performed by both the regional council and the district councils, which were abolished.

 History

 The largest part of North Lanarkshire, being the approximately two-thirds of the council area lying generally south of the Luggie Water, was in the historic county of Lanarkshire.
 Lanarkshire had existed as a shire from around the time of King David I, who ruled Scotland from 1124 to 1153.
 The county took its name from the original county town at Lanark, now in South Lanarkshire, which had been the site of the first Parliament of Scotland under Kenneth II in 978.
 The northern parts of what is now North Lanarkshire were in the counties of Dunbartonshire and Stirlingshire prior to 1975, with Cumbernauld and the area generally north of Luggie Water and south of the River Kelvin being in Dunbartonshire, and Kilsyth and the area north of the Kelvin being in Stirlingshire.
 Prior to the 1975 reforms there were five burghs in the area now covered by North Lanarkshire: